Find out why setting up a virtual data room is the best investment you can make before fundraising.

 As a founder, you have a ton of documents that you may need to access — and provide to your investors — on a regular basis.
 In many cases, you may be responsible for organizing hundreds of documents in order to share them with your investors.
 You need to be able to provide your investors with the right information at the critical moment.
 Not being able to access that information can lead to stalls in the process — or, in a worst-case scenario, cause your funding to fall through altogether.

-Your VDR helps organize all of that critical data, putting it at your fingertips when you need it most.
+Your VDR helps organize all of that critical data, and have it at your fingertips whenever you need it.
 Whether that's a quick communication with an investor who needs accurate information fast or the ability to ensure that you have the latest, most accurate piece of data at hand, your virtual data room ensures that it's a snap to provide the latest link to that data.

 Your goal, therefore, is to anticipate the needs of your investors: what information are they most likely to request.
 What data is most critical to those investors?
 What information needs to be included in your virtual data room?
 Keeping this information up to date is a critical part of due diligence and ensuring that your investors have all the information they need.
 Download this ready-to-use free investment due diligence checklist now to ensure that you have the right data at your fingertips before your investors need it.